pgarbe/cdk-bootstrap-cleanup/README.md

 ## Open issues
 - [] Support permanent delete (at the moment only a delete marker is set)
 - [] Support cross-stack scenarios
+- [] custom resource should have log retention

 ## Other projects